Table of Contents[Hide][Show]

 Need help planning your Disney trip?
 Get all your questions answered from our Disney Planning & Fun Facebook Group!

 When Disney World first reopened, the hours were quite a bit shorter than what we were used to.
 As of publication time, the hours appear to be nearly back to normal, although our best advice is to check often when planning your Disney trip and daily while at the resort.
+We have noticed a trend of Disney shutting down different attractions for events, repairs and refurbishments.
+Plans for 2022 include temporary closures of the Skyliner, pool closures at resort hotels ranging from Animal Kingdom Lodge to Art of Animation, and Expedition Everest.

 Become intimately familiar with the park hours calendar as you plan your vacation and plan your time in the parks.
 You’ll need to work within these parameters – and expect they may change – as you get closer to your family vacation.